DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/installing.md

 # Installing

+## Via Installer

 SLTM can be downloaded from [github](https://github.com/DockFrankenstein/SL-Translation-Magizmo) by going over to releases under the "About" block or by clicking [here](https://github.com/DockFrankenstein/SL-Translation-Magizmo/releases/latest).

 ![Location of the releases tab](/img/download-releases.png)

+Under assets click on `Installer.exe`.
+Once downloaded run the program and follow instructions until it finishes installing.

+## Direct Download

+You can also directly download SLTM by clicking on `Windows.zip` on the releases page.

 Once the download finishes, open the zip file and extract it to a location of your choosing.

-Now to launch sltm, open `SL Translation Magizmo.exe`.